What is Headless SEO and How Does it Affect SEO?

 • However, this does not mean the death of the traditional CMS.
 WordPress alone demonstrates that a large number of sites are of the bakery-around-the-corner variety, which does not require such independence.

-• They are searching for simplicity of usage.
+• They are seeking simplicity of use.

 Conclusion